School psychology challenges and benefits: Behavioral School Psychology

 Behavioral school psychology uses the same principals as behavioral psychology which dates back to 1913 where it became established by John B. Watson.
 There are several other thinkers that influenced the field of behavioral psychology.
 The field really blossomed from the ideas of Ivan Pavlov’s classical conditioning and B.F.
 Skinner’s operant conditioning.
 Operant conditioning uses rewards and punishments to increase and decrease behaviors.
 School psychologists use these ideas to increase positive behaviors and decrease problem behaviors that interfere with a student's learning.
 While the idea of behavioral psychology has its critics, and a lot of them say there are other factors that go into one’s behaviors, one of the strengths is that behaviors are observable, therefore much easier to measure, collect data and recognize a change.

 Behavioral psychology in schools has expanded largely during the last 15 years, because of two main reasons.
 Inclusive schooling has become increasingly prevalent in today’s world, starting with the “Free and Appropriate Public Education” (FAPE) (1997) requiring that students who have developmental disabilities, cognitive impairments, and behavior disorders will be provided with the opportunity to attend their chosen public schools with their peers who do not have disorders or disabilities.
 Before the implementation of the regular education initiative (REI), a response to identified problems in the system for educating low-performing children.
 It was common for this population to be enrolled in private programs or other educational settings other than the public schools with outside resources.
 Because of the increased enrollment of students with these complications, public schools have recognized the benefits of collaborating with behavior consultants to improve academic instruction and reduce discipline problems.
 This produces many referrals to professionals who provide consultation as psychologists or behavior specialists affiliated with a private practice, clinic, or human services agency.

 School Based Mental Health

 Mental health in children is an important factor that influences success in school and life.
 If mental health problems within children go unresolved, negative outcomes such as academic and behavior problems can arise.
 Mental health is not only the absence of mental illness, but also includes social, emotional, and behavioral health, along with the ability to cope with life's challenges.
 As the need for mental health services for children and youth grow, schools are becoming an ideal place to provide this form of service.

+The benefits of addressing mental health problems in the life of a child are significant in a number of different ways.
+Quality of life for the child increases, physical health can improve, and they have better chances at attaining a quality education, as well as healthy social skills.
+It is even more cost efficient to address mental health problems in young people than it is later in life.